openfga/python-sdk/docs/OpenFgaApi.md

 Read assertions for an authorization model ID

 The ReadAssertions API will return, for a given authorization model id, all the assertions stored for it.
-An assertion is an object that contains a tuple key, and the expectation of whether a call to the Check API of that tuple key will return true or false.

 ### Example